 Don’t miss our adorable FREE Ladybug Crafts packet (with a snack idea too)!

-Ladybugs are simple, fascinating little creatures.
+Ladybugs are simple, fascinating creatures.
 Most of us know them as the small, rounded insect with a red body and black spots, but…that is only ONE of over 6,000 species of ladybugs, called ladybird beetles by scientists.

 Ladybugs come in many different colors: red, orange, yellow, and even blue, gray, or black!
 They may have lots of spots, a few spots, no spots, or even stripes.
 Look at the abundance of colors in these ladybug pictures!